chtmp223/CLIPPER/README.md

 - `data` contains all books as well as output chapter outlines and summaries used in the paper.
     - `books` contains all books used in the paper.
 Each subdirectory contains the segmented chapters of a book.
 The corresponding full book is also available in the `books` directory.
         - `gutenberg.csv` contains the metadata for the Gutenberg books used in the paper.
+        - New books should be cleaned and chapterized.
     - `outputs` contains all output chapter outlines and summaries used in the paper.
 Each subdirectory contains the output for a book, including claims, summaries, and chapter outlines.
     - `wp` contains the writingprompt raw data (cleaned) and the corresponding generated claims.
-- `scripts` contains code to fine-tune the models using I-ORPO or SFT:
+- `scripts` contains code to construct data with CLIPPER:
-    - `inference.py` contains code to do inference with the fine-tuned models on the test set.
+    - `eval/inference.py` contains code to do inference with the fine-tuned models on the test set.
+    - `pipeline_*.sh` are bash scripts that run the entire data construction pipeline.
 - `prompts` contains all prompts used in the paper.